 T: Telangiectasias, or enlarged blood vessels, manifesting as red spots

 The first sign is often Raynaud's disease, in which blood vessels narrow in the hands and feet, leading to circulatory problems in the extremities.
 Patients may experience numbness, pain, and color changes in response to stress or cold.

 The skin on the hands, feet, and face may start to thicken.

-People with systemic types of scleroderma may experience weakness, fatigue, and weight loss.
+People with systemic types of scleroderma may experience weakness, fatigue, difficulty breathing and swallowing, and weight loss.

-Scleroderma may be difficult to diagnose because it develops gradually and appears in different forms.
-Its symptoms, such as GERD and Raynaud's disease, are also common in the general population.
+Scleroderma may be hard to diagnose because it develops gradually and appears in different forms, and because some of the symptoms, such as GERD, can occur in people without scleroderma.

 The physician will carry out a physical examination and some tests.
 The patient may be referred to a rheumatologist, a specialist in joint and connective tissue diseases.